Perella Weinberg Partners

-Perella Weinberg Partners is an American global financial services firm focused on investment banking advisory services.
+Perella Weinberg Partners (PWP) is an American global financial services firm focused on investment banking advisory services.

 The firm was founded in 2006 by Joseph R. Perella, Peter A. Weinberg and Terry Meguid, and went public in 2021.
 It is headquartered in New York City with offices in London, Paris, Munich, Houston, San Francisco, Los Angeles, Chicago, Denver, and Calgary.

 History

 Perella Weinberg Partners was launched in June 2006, with offices in New York and London.

-To help establish the firm's operations and to seed investment initiatives, Perella Weinberg raised over US$1.1 billion from a group of investors.
+To help establish the firm's operations and to seed investment initiatives, PWP raised over US$1.1 billion from a group of investors.

-In 2016, the firm acquired the Houston-based energy investment and merchant banking firm Tudor, Pickering, Holt & Co., to be operated as the energy practice of Perella Weinberg.
+In 2016, the firm acquired the Houston-based energy investment and merchant banking firm Tudor, Pickering, Holt & Co., to be operated as the energy practice of PWP.

-In December 2020, the firm announced it would go public by merging with FinTech Acquisition Corporation IV, a Nasdaq-listed SPAC sponsored by Cohen & Company.
+In December 2020, the firm announced it would go public by merging with FinTech Acquisition Corporation IV, a Nasdaq-listed SPAC sponsored by Cohen Circle.
 The transaction closed in June 2021 and Perella Weinberg began trading on Nasdaq on June 25, 2021 under the ticker PWP.

 Leadership

-Prior to co-founding Perella Weinberg, Peter Weinberg was the CEO of Goldman Sachs International in London and co-headed the Global Investment Banking Division.
-Andrew Bednar and Dietrich Becker have been Partners at Perella Weinberg since its founding in 2006 and served as Co-Presidents for some time.
+Prior to co-founding PWP, Peter Weinberg was the CEO of Goldman Sachs International in London and co-headed the Global Investment Banking Division.

+Joe Perella previously founded Wasserstein Perella & Co. in 1988 and from 1992 to 2005, he worked in senior roles at Morgan Stanley as head of mergers and acquisitions, and then the chairman of the Institutional Securities and Investment Banking Group.
+He then joined Peter and founded PWP in 2006.

+Robert K. Steel joined the firm in 2014 as CEO, and is vice chairman.
+He formerly was New York City’s Deputy Mayor for Economic Development, President and CEO of Wachovia Corporation, Under Secretary for the United States Treasury in the George W. Bush administration, and spent 30 years at Goldman Sachs in various senior roles.

-Andrew Bednar was named CEO on January 1, 2023.
+Andrew Bednar and Dietrich Becker have been partners at PWP since its founding in 2006 and were co-presidents for some time.
+Andrew Bednar was named CEO in January 2023.
+As of 2026, Becker continues as president.

-Board members as of 2025 have included Andrew Bednar, Dietrich Becker, Bob Steel and Joe Perella.
+Board members as of 2025 have included Bednar, Becker, Steel and Perella.